wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If true, then these retires are logically ordered before the eviction, and eviction could not proceed either, which causes the control flow to fall though to the `default` case, and `false` is returned.

+If the eviction is performed successfully, then the state of the line will transit to `I`.
+There is no transient state for evictions, meaning that evictions happen atomically.

 Note that there is also likely a coding bug that fails to return `false` directly when the `getPendingRetries()` check fails.
 The bug, although not affecting correctness, causes the check with `getPendingRetries()` to be called multiple times, until the control flow falls through to `default`.